shural/qcoin/README.md

 The decentralized ledger plays as a place to store all quality efforts.
 It helps every inhabitants to view what's going on in the society.
 There are various types of activities aiming at quality improvement.
 These activities happens everywhere in the stack.
 The underlying blockchain mandates a broadcast of these activities because if you do not do, the activities would not be appreciated, be rectified and stored in the chain.
 This is soemthing like ISFS and it's actually the Modal, so it makes it easy to develop a Viewer to zoom in/out the evovlement of Apogeios quality.

-Another subtle benefit reside in the essence of any currency.
+Another subtle benefit resides in the essence of any currency.
 Currency is all about trust.
-In Apogeios application, the trust is a common sense (consensus) of SW quality.
+In Apogeios application, the trust is a common sense (consensus) of SW quality and the recognition/appreciation of others on your efforts.
 More inhabitants understand (trust) quality and want to spend more energy in quality efforts, bigger value the currency system will hold.
 In other words, this is essentially the direct mapping from total value of the cryptocurrency economy to the sense of quality in Apogeios society.

+Last but not least, traceability if you know what I mean.

 # Activities
-Major types of activities/efforts ...
 Literally all engineering activities and associated decisions have more or less impact on quality.
 Pointers to these activities and decisions need to be put on the blockchain.
+This is an obvious connection/bridge between the cryptoeconomy and the Earth.
+Let's see how these engineering activities can be mapped to the economic behaviors in the cryptoeconmy A few examples of these engineering activities,
 * Design review
 * Code review/inspection
 * Dev ULT review